Nested smoothing algorithms for inference and tracking of heterogeneous multi-scale state-space systems: Approximate smoothing algorithms

 The optimal algorithm described in Section \ref{sec:Multi Optimalfilter} cannot be implemented exactly for most practical models.
 Instead, one needs to devise suitable approximations that can be implemented numerically in an efficient way.
-One possible approach is a full-blown \gls{smc} implementation that extends the nested particle filter of \cite{Crisan18bernoulli}.
+One possible approach is a full-blown \gls{smc} implementation that extends the NPF of \cite{Crisan18bernoulli}.
 However, such a scheme with three layers of computation results in a prohibitive computational cost.
 Instead, we introduce herein two different algorithms that combine \gls{smc} and Gaussian approximations at the different layers.
-The resulting algorithms can be implemented numerically in a more efficient manner and are suitable for parallelization, which leads to very fast runtimes.
+The resulting algorithms can be implemented numerically in a more efficient manner and are suitable for parallelization, which leads to very fast run-times.

-The first method involves using \gls{smc} schemes both at the first and second layer, together with a bank of \glspl{ukf} \cite{Julier04,Menegaz15} to approximate (as Gaussians) the conditional densities to be computed at the third layer.
+Both methods describe a numerical approximate smoother where the probability measure $p(\btheta | \by_{1:t})d\btheta$ is approximated using \gls{smc}, i.e., both schemes implement \gls{smc} in the first layer.
+However, we implement different methods for the approximation of the probability measure $p(\bx_{0:t} | \by_{1:t}, \btheta)d\bx_{0:t}$ and the conditional smoothing \gls{pdf} $p(\bz_{h(t-1)+1:ht} | \bx_{0:t}, \by_{1:t}, \btheta)$.
+In the first scheme, we use another \gls{smc} at the second layer, together with a bank of \glspl{ukf} \cite{Julier04,Menegaz15} to approximate (as Gaussian) the conditional densities to be computed at the third layer.
 This implementation has great potential for parallelization, but it is computationally costly nevertheless.
-Hence, we also introduce a second, less demanding scheme that utilizes the same \gls{smc} scheme at the first layer but employs \glspl{enkf} \cite{Evensen03} at the second layer and simple \glspl{ekf} \cite{Anderson79} to approximate the densities needed in the second and third layer, respectively.
+Hence, we also introduce a second, less demanding scheme that utilizes the same \gls{smc} scheme at the first layer but employs \glspl{enkf} \cite{Evensen03} at the second layer, and simple \glspl{ekf} \cite{Anderson79} to approximate the densities needed in the third layer, respectively.
 A numerical study of performance is carried out in Section \ref{sec:Multi Example} for both implementations.